 Certification may be beneficial for finding a job.
 Surgical technologists may earn certification through credentialing organizations.

 Certification through the National Board of Surgical Technology and Surgical Assisting allows the use of the title “Certified Surgical Technologist (CST).”
 Certification typically requires completing an accredited formal education program or military training program and passing an exam.

 Certification through the National Center for Competency Testing allows the use of the title “Tech in Surgery – Certified or TS-C (NCCT).”
 Applicants may qualify through formal education, military training, or work experience.
 All require documenting critical skills and passing an exam.

 Both certifications require surgical technologists to complete continuing education to maintain their certification.

 A small number of states have regulations governing the work of surgical technologists or surgical first assistants, or both.

 The National Board of Surgical Technology and Surgical Assisting, the National Commission for the Certification of Surgical Assistants, and the American Board of Surgical Assistants offer certification for surgical first assistants.

 Surgical technologists may choose to advance to other healthcare occupations, such as registered nurse.
-Advancement to other healthcare occupations would usually require additional education, training, and/or certifications or licenses.
+Advancement to other healthcare occupations usually requires additional education, training, and/or certifications or licenses.
 A technologist may also choose to become a postsecondary teacher of health specialties.